The Hard Life: Plot summary

 Meanwhile, Mr Collopy is dedicating his time to the pursuit of a certain social or political cause, but never states the nature of this cause directly.
 Early in the novel it appears that the issue holds considerable gravity: it seems to concern women's rights, and Collopy is rallying the Dublin Corporation to implement some kind of change and trying to persuade Father Fahrt to secure the support of the church.
 However, later in the novel it becomes clear that the issue in question is the establishment of public lavatories in Dublin and that, while Collopy is campaigning for this goal, he is just as prudish as the Dublin authorities he is fighting against, because he will mention the issue only through euphemisms or circumlocutions.

 When Collopy falls ill Manus sends Finbarr one of his potions, "Gravid Water", to help him.
 However, Finbarr administers the wrong dosage, which causes rapid weight gain and eventually leads to Collopy's death.
 Manus also devises a scheme to get Collopy and Father Fahrt an audience with Pope Pius X, so that Collopy can win papal support for the lavatory campaign.
 However, Manus is aware that the Pope will have little time for Collopy and Fahrt, and enjoys the spectacle of their humiliation, as the angry Pope, in a mixture of Latin and Italian, quite literally sends them to Hell.
 The novel closes with Finbarr vomiting out of a feeling of disgust at his brother's lack of morals, and at the squalid and hypocritical world he lives in.

-The novel opens in 1890 and the date on Collopy's gravestone is 1910, so the events in the novel should span twenty years.
-However, this appears to be contradicted by the fact that the narrator, Finbarr, is still at school when Collopy dies, which is highly unlikely, as he should be twenty-four years old.
+The novel opens in 1890 and the date on Collopy's gravestone is 1904, so the events in the novel should span fourteen years.
+Finbarr is still at school when Collopy dies, making him likely in his last year of school (which he decides not to finish) at age eighteen.